castle of baron

 Mykola Dobachevsky was a technical engineer, not an architect.
 His knowledge and education helped him to receive a job and participate in the project of building the Panama Canal.

-And when he returned home, the Russian Tsar family for his construction merits presented him with a gift – gold cufflinks with diamonds and sapphires.
+Upon his return home, the Russian Tsar’s family recognized his remarkable construction talents and honored him with a precious gift – gold cufflinks adorned with diamonds and sapphires

 The house looked extravagant indeed.
-It’s hard to miss a neo-gothic building with a small tower at the corner of the street, right opposite the Golden Gate.
-The locals started to call the building – Castle of Baron.
+It’s impossible to overlook the neo-gothic building with a charming tower nestled at the street corner, directly facing the Golden Gate.
+The locals started to call the building – the Castle of Baron.

-But wait.
-Why was it Castle of Baron if the owner was no baron at all?
+But hold on a moment.
+Why was it called the Castle of Baron if the owner was not a baron at all?

-In fact, the real baron – Maxim Steingel owned a much simpler architecture design house… just next door to this Castle.
-But locals believed that the new mansion was definitely built by Baron Maxim Steingel who was quite famous in Kyiv as a successful winemaker.
+In reality, the actual baron, Maxim Steingel, owned a much simpler-designed house right next to this Castle.
+However, locals firmly believed that this new mansion was undoubtedly constructed by the renowned Baron Maxim Steingel, who was well-known in Kyiv as a successful winemaker.

-Immediately after the construction of the building, there was opened a popular cafe-pastry shop “At the Golden Gate”.
-Since 1912, there has been a cinema on the ground floor.
+Right after the building’s construction, a beloved cafe-pastry shop named “At the Golden Gate” opened its doors.
+Since 1912, there has also been a cinema operating on the ground floor.

 Modern Life of the Castle of Baron

-From the twenties of the last century and until recently, the “Castle of Baron” was a house with communal apartments.
-Communal life may not have been very attractive, but nevertheless, the house was in an advantageous location, in the very center of the city.
+From the twenties of the last century until recently, the “Castle of Baron” was a house with communal apartments.
+Communal life may not have been very attractive, but still, the house was in an advantageous location, in the very center of the city.

-Therefore, the eviction of the residents of the communal apartment in early 2000, was quite tense.
-Obviously, a tidbit of land in the heart of Kyiv attracted an investor who is interested in the cultural heritage of the capital.
+Therefore, the eviction of the residents of the communal apartment in early 2000 was quite tense.
+Apparently, a nice piece of land in the center of Kyiv attracted an investor who was interested in the capital’s cultural heritage.

-After the last tenant left his communal apartment, the house was taken under guard and no one was allowed inside.
+After the last resident left his communal apartment, the building was secured and no one was allowed in.

-And to get inside the house one can only on a guided tour that is provided by two Kyiv tour agencies.
+You can get inside the house only on excursions conducted by two Kyiv travel agencies.

 Every time I pass the Castle of Baron, my guests point to it wondering what kind of building it is.
 This is why on my Old Town Kyiv tour, I always make a stop and tell about it.
 To be honest, there are interesting things to tell about it.

 For example, the creator of the building Mykola Dobachevsky did not become a demanding and famous architect.
-In reality, the Castle of Baron was his first and last great construction project.
+In fact, the Castle of Baron was his first and last major building project.

-Tours inside the almost empty Castle of Baron
+Behind the Closed Doors of Castle of Baron

 Recently, I visited the house.
-The enormous size of the rooms and the enormous height of the ceilings in the house are impressive.
+The enormous size of the rooms and the towering ceilings in the house are impressive.

 There are almost no traces of the former luxury of its interior.
-The bolsheviks were not merciful to the private property of wealthy people and robbed or destroyed many of the same mansions.
+The Bolsheviks were not merciful to the private property of wealthy people and robbed or destroyed many of the similar mansions.

 Stucco decoration, fireplaces – all this remained in a more or less decent look.
 Fireplaces are generally the hallmark of this house.

-According to the plan of the builders, one apartment of ten to fifteen rooms was supposed to occupy one floor.
-While on the first floor, the rooms, on the contrary, are small, the passages are narrow, because these rooms were made for servants.
+According to the builders’ plan, one apartment of ten to fifteen rooms was supposed to occupy one floor.
+While on the first floor, the rooms, on the contrary, are small, and the passages are narrow because these rooms were made for servants.

 I made some of the photos of the interior of the house, you can watch them in this article.